blockchain-insights/blockchain-data-subnet/docs/scoring_function_explanation.md

 To achieve this, we are planning to integrate the following components into our incentive structure:

-- **Memgraph exact compute time:** This metric will gauge the precise computational efficiency of miners.
+- [ ] **Weights scoring for Organic Queries:** Organic queries will have 2x the weights of syntheric queries by integrating a receipt system that validators sign for organic queries.
-- **Hardware metrics from NVIDIA cuGraph:** By incorporating hardware-specific data, we can assess the performance of miners in relation to their hardware capabilities.
+- [ ] **Hardware metrics:** By incorporating hardware-specific data, we can assess the performance of miners in relation to their hardware capabilities.
-- **Responses to organic queries:** Evaluating how effectively miners respond to real-world queries will provide valuable insights into their performance.
+- [ ] **Responses quality to organic queries:** Evaluating how effectively miners respond to real-world queries will provide valuable insights into their exactitude.
-- **Dynamic weighting for scoring function:** Introducing adaptability into our scoring mechanism will allow for more nuanced evaluations.
+- [ ] **Dynamic weighting for scoring function:** Introducing adaptability into our scoring mechanism will allow for more nuanced evaluations.

+### LLM (Large Language Model)

-Additionally, with the forthcoming introduction of LLM (Large Language Models) capabilities on the miner side, we anticipate further enhancements to our scoring function, incorporating stochastic features such as:
+Additionally, with the new introduction of LLM (Large Language Models) capabilities on the miner side, we anticipate further enhancements to our scoring function, incorporating stochastic features such as:

-- **Quality of query response explanations:** Assessing the clarity and depth of explanations provided alongside query responses.
+- [ ] **Quality of query response explanations:** Assessing the clarity and depth of explanations provided alongside query responses.
-- **LLM capability to answer user queries:** Leveraging multilingual and complexity-handling capabilities to improve response quality.
+- [ ] **LLM capability to answer user queries:** Leveraging multilingual and complexity-handling capabilities to improve response quality.
+- [ ] **Scoring Tokens/sec:** Giving an indication of the performance of the miner and quality of the API used for the LLM Prompting and response.

 By integrating these elements, we aim to create a robust and comprehensive incentivization framework that drives continual improvement in miner performance and fosters a vibrant and competitive ecosystem within our subnet.